jrandleman/Heist-Scheme/docs/INSTALL.md

-# Installing Heist Scheme in a New Directory:
+# Installing Heist Scheme in a New Directory

 ### With `python3`, ___and___ `clang++` or `g++`:
 0. Open `/installers/`